Information for Visiting Astronomers

 You are kindly requested to stay in the observatory Residencia while you are preparing your observations and until the beginning of your run.
 Visitors are not allowed to drive on the mountain, transportation to the telescope is arranged with your support astronomer.

 Visiting astronomers are asked to prepare their observations on their personal laptops.
 If required, a Linux PC in the Residencia can be requested for the preparation of your observation blocks (see Computing).
 If you have any problem with that PC, please contact your day-time support astronomer.
-These PCs have all the preparation software installed, as well as the SciSoft suite of astronomical software.
+These PCs have all instrument preparation software installed, as well as the SciSoft suite of astronomical software.
 See the SciSoft Computer Page for details and instructions, and the Data Reduction Software page for information on what is available where and details about the configuration.

 - OB Preparation